Dishonour Cheques | Cheque Dishonour

 5. If he accused pleads guilty, the magistrate shall record the plea and convict him.

-6. If the accused does not plead guilty the Magistrate shall proceed to hear the complainant and the accused and take all the evidence as may be produced by both.
+6. If the accused does not plead guilty, the magistrate shall proceed to hear the complainant and the accused and take all the evidence as may be produced by both.

-7. On the hearing and evidence the Magistrate shall pass the order of conviction or acquittal.
+7. On the hearing and evidence, the magistrate shall pass the order of conviction or acquittal.